START-UP RESPITE GRANT PROGRAM

 An independent provider is an individual who is providing respite services for clients independently.
 They may be listed as a sole proprietor or as an LLC and might have a contract with a county, MCO, or individual clients.
 Click here to learn more about becoming an independent provider.

-A respite program has employees or volunteers that assist in providing the respite services.
-For this grant,
+A respite program has employees or volunteers that assist in providing respite services.
+The program could occur as little as once or twice a month, or as often as daily.

 No, individuals looking at becoming independent providers are not a good fit for this grant.
-This grant is specifically for individuals to start new respite programs in their community.
+This grant is specifically to start new respite programs in the community.

-Community based respite program – these are programs that take place in a community setting such as an adult day center, a child care center, an adult family home, a community center, a park, or other place outside of the home.
+Community-based respite programs – these are programs that take place in a community setting such as an adult day center, a child care center, an adult family home, a community center, a park, or other place outside of the home.
 Typically more than one individual attends the program at one time, and there is a use of staff or volunteers to support the respite program.

 New program – this is a respite program that is brand new.
 This is the first service that the program or business is providing.